-The Winston Saltwater Air comes in 6 through 12 rod weight models.
+The Winston Saltwater Air comes in 6 through 12 weight rod models.
 The reel seat on the Salt Air combines a charcoal gray anodized aluminum, double locking rings, and is engraved with the Winston logo.
 The grip of the Air Salt is a full wells grip with a 1 ½” fighting butt for increased lifting power.
 The Air Salt features a new matte Winston green blank color and is made with Winston’s proprietary SuperSilica lightweight resin system.
 The rod is finished with hard chrome titanium colored snake guides and nanolite stripping guides.
 This rod is made for saltwater fishing and the fit and finish reflect that.

-The Winston Saltwater Air is on the heavy side for high performance rods.
+The Winston Saltwater Air is on the heavy side for high-performance rods.
 The entire rod weighs in at 4.23 ounces and has a swing weight of 97.3 gm2.
 The swing weight of the Salt Air is heavy compared to similarly priced saltwater rods like the Orvis Helios 3, Sage X, and Scott Meridian.
 Heavy swing weight isn’t always necessarily a negative thing but can wear on an angler during long days on the water.
 Still, it beats out the Sage Salt HD.

 The Saltwater Air is like a fine wine, it gets sweeter with distance… or something like that.
 The Salt Air has phenomenal accuracy at longer distances.
 The increased line speed and fast graphite recovery rates of the Salt Air mean this rod is made for long distance casting and performs well in windy conditions.
-Rod strength and power also contribute to the Salt Air’s lifting and fish fighting ability.
+Rod strength also contributes to the Salt Air’s lifting power and fish fighting ability.
 We think one of the most attractive things about this rod is its performance at long distances.